dyaskur/google-chat-poll/readme.md

 - Save voter names
 - Anonymous vote
 - Add more option after poll is created
+- Migrated to Typescript

 Todo:

  - Close the poll
  - Max vote(expired) time
  - Multiple choice vote(1 user can vote on more than 1 choice)
+ - Duplicate Poll
  - Save state to database
+ - Schedule poll
  - Other features (suggest me please...)
  - Deno or Cloudflare worker support (hopefully can)
- - Migrate to ES6 implementation
- - Migrate to Typescript
  - Migrate to Golang (will create another repo)